- A lot of small business owners ask themselves the same question: "Do I need to register for GST?"

-- If you want to find out what you need to do before you register for GST, keep on reading.
+- Keep reading to find out the legal requirements of GST, what you need to do before you register and how to register for GST.

 Only entities that are registered or required to be registered can charge GST.

-Whilst it is optional to register for GST, it is worthwhile to consider GST registration as you will be entitled to claim input tax credits on any GST paid on taxable supplies purchased for use in the business.
+Whilst it is optional to register for GST if you earn under $75,000, it is worthwhile to consider GST registration as you will be entitled to claim input tax credits on any GST paid on taxable supplies purchased for use in the business.

 Company XYZ Ltd purchases stationary for $100 plus GST registration for use in the business.
 So the gross amount paid at purchase is $110.

 If registered, then XYZ Ltd firstly claims the $10 GST as an input credit.
 As a result, they pay only $100 for the stationary.
 As it is also a deductible expense, and the company tax rate is 30%, they will receive a tax benefit of $30 ($100 x 30%).
 After taking this into consideration, a GST registered company’s after tax cost for $100 of stationary is $70 ($110 - $10- $30).

 If the company does not have GST registration, then they are not entitled to claim the $10 input tax credit so, the after tax cost of the stationary becomes $77 ($110 – ($110 x 30%))